Python-PyQt/PyQt6-Docs/descriptions/QtGui/QIcon-c.rst

 High DPI Icons
 --------------

-Icons that are provided by the native icon library are usually based on vector graphics, and will automatically be rendered in the appropriate resolution.
+Icons that are provided by the native icon library, or generated from the glyph in an icon font, are usually based on vector graphics, and will automatically be rendered in the appropriate resolution.

 When providing your own image files via :sip:ref:`~PyQt6.QtGui.QIcon.addFile`, then :sip:ref:`~PyQt6.QtGui.QIcon` will use Qt's "@nx" high DPI syntax.
 This is useful if you have your own custom directory structure and do not use follow `Freedesktop Icon Theme Specification <https://doc.qt.io/qt-6/https://standards.freedesktop.org/icon-theme-spec/icon-theme-spec-latest.html>`_.